 The Capitol’s Corridors, Columns, and Crypts

 The hallways on the House side are known as the Cox Corridors.
 Although they resemble the Brumidi Corridors a little in style, the paintings are much more recent.
 Authorized by Congress in 1971, they were created by Allyn Cox, who had originally been hired to restore and complete some of Brumidi’s work in the Rotunda.
-Among the notable images here are a scene of George Washington laying the Capitol cornerstone and a view of the Smithsonian Castle as it appeared in 1855.
+Among the notable images here is a scene of George Washington laying the Capitol cornerstone and a view of the Smithsonian Castle as it appeared in 1855.

 Also on the house side is the less elaborate, but no less dramatic, Hall of Columns.
 It is 100 feet long and lined with 28 marble Corinthian columns that echo the columns on the building’s exterior.
 The elaborately decorated ceiling is made of cast iron and is part of the support system for the Statuary Hall above it.
 Some of the statues from Statuary Hall have found a new home here, as well.

 Shortly after George Washington’s death, space for his tomb was added to the plans for this room.
 He chose, however, to be buried on his estate at Mount Vernon, instead.
-So, the star-shaped marker you see in the center of the room is not a grave marker but a compass rose, marking the point where the four quadrants of the District of Columbia meet.
+The star-shaped marker you see in the center of the room is not a grave marker but a compass rose, marking the point where the four quadrants of the District of Columbia meet.